ionic-team/capacitor-docs/docs/index.md

 hide_table_of_contents: true
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

 # Capacitor: Cross-platform Native Runtime for Web Apps

-Capacitor is a cross-platform native runtime that makes it easy to build modern web apps that run natively on iOS, Android, and the Web.
+Capacitor is a cross-platform native runtime that makes it easy to build performant mobile applications that run natively on iOS, Android, and more using modern web tooling.
+You can think of it like [Electron](https://www.electronjs.org/) or [Tauri](https://tauri.studio/), but for mobile apps.
 Representing the next evolution of Hybrid apps, Capacitor creates **Web Native apps**, providing a modern native container approach for teams who want to build web-first without sacrificing full access to native SDKs when they need it.

 <img
-  src="/docs/img/docs/capacitor-index.png"
+  src={require('/img/v4/docs/capacitor-index.png').default}
   loading="eager"
 />

 ## Introduction

 Capacitor provides a consistent, web-focused set of APIs that enable an app to stay as close to web standards as possible, while accessing rich native device features on platforms that support them.
-Adding native functionality is easy with a simple Plugin API for Swift on iOS, Java on Android, and JavaScript for the web.
+If it works in the browser, it probably works in a mobile app when using Capacitor.
+Adding native functionality is straightforward with a Plugin API for Swift on iOS, Java on Android, and JavaScript for the web.

-Capacitor is a spiritual successor to [Apache Cordova](https://cordova.apache.org/) and [Adobe PhoneGap](https://phonegap.com/), with inspiration from other popular cross-platform tools like [React Native](http://facebook.github.io/react-native/) and [Turbolinks](https://github.com/turbolinks/turbolinks), but focused entirely on enabling modern web apps to run on all major platforms with ease.
-Capacitor is backward-compatible with many existing [Cordova plugins](https://cordova.apache.org/plugins/).

 ## Get Started